A COMPARATIVE STUDY ON THE BONTOC, KALANGUYA AND BIBLICAL CULTURE OF MARRIAGE

 wish).
 Usually, it goes something like this: “Onod yo et i danom aya, angketit; andokey i dillan to.”
 (Follow this

 water, it is cold; it flowed from a long way.)
+This is an idiom expressing

 a wish for long life to the couple.
 This particular mention of the coldness of